 Taipei is definitely a heaven for foodies.
-There is so many good
+There are so many good

 Read on to find out which food I ate and enjoyed in Taipei, so you won’t miss out like I did!